mesowatch

 How was Asbestos Used?

-Asbestos was mined for its heat resistance and fiber strength, especially white asbestos.
-These two properties made it the material choice for insulation, especially in the mid-to-late-1900s.
+Asbestos, especially white asbestos, was mined for its heat resistance and fiber strength.
+These two properties made it the material of choice for insulation, especially in the mid-to-late-1900s.

 Before 1990, asbestos was the go-to material for home and building insulation against cold weather and noise.
 It was also the top material used for fireproofing.